-- relationship issues and how to deal with them;
+- about relationship issues and how to deal with them;

 - respect for the views of other people;

-- Inappropriate relationship behaviour and what they should do if they are worried about any issues.
+- about inappropriate relationship behaviour and what they should do if they are worried about any issues;

-- developing skills and an understanding that enable them to make healthy, responsible choices about their health and well being
+- how to develop skills and an understanding that enable them to make healthy, responsible choices about their health and well-being.

 - it is taught in the context of marriage and family life;